Bufagin: History

 The discovery of bufagin has taken place in the fall of 1910, where John Jacob Abel and David I. Macht are investigating the property of unknown substances from a tropical toad, Bufo agua.
-They collected the "milky secretion" squirted out of toad’s parotid gland due to the control of the central nervous system while it was strongly irritated.
+They collected the "milky secretion" squirted out of toad’s parotoid gland due to the control of the central nervous system while it was strongly irritated.
 They observed the semifluid substance is quickly dried in the air and formed a yellow and hard scales that shared a similar appearance with dried snake venom.
 After the experiments with the poison, John Jacob Abel and David I. Macht found there are epinephrin and a newly discovered substance exist within the secretion, which they originally gave the name of “bufagin” to this digitalis-like substance.
-They also quantitatively analyzed the amounts of epinephrin and bufagin in the venom, which showed that 0.734 gram of bufagin with respect to 0.1 gram of epinephrin presented.
+They also quantitatively analyzed the amounts of epinephrin and bufagin in the poison, which showed that 0.734 gram of bufagin with respect to 0.1 gram of epinephrin presented.